bastienmichaux/generator-jhipster-db-helper/notes.md

 ### 1 : Change the Spring naming strategies

-Spring Boot naming strategies convert `camelCase` to `underscore_case`.
+When creating an entity, Spring Boot converts `camelCase` names to `underscore_case`.
 If you have a `FooBar` table, JHipster searches for `foo_bar` and your requests fail.
 Search for Spring's naming strategies and replace them with more neutral ones.

 This module :